 Distracted driving is a major problem in the United States, and the National Highway Traffic Safety Administration (NHTSA) reported more than 3,400 deaths from distracted driving in 2016 alone.
 In light of the disturbing trend of distracted driving accidents in the U.S., many state governments have enacted distracted driving laws, but many of these laws pertain specifically to cell phone use.

 Commuters and CA drivers who spend a great deal of time on the road may wonder whether eating behind the wheel constitutes distracted driving.
 While no law explicitly labels eating behind the wheel as a criminal offense, California has adopted a general distracted driving law that prevents drivers from acting in any manner that shows disregard for the safety of others or could potentially cause a driver to lose control of his or her vehicle.
 The California Highway Patrol recently announced their plan to crack down on distracted driving, including eating behind the wheel, applying cosmetics, using electronic devices, or otherwise failing to pay attention to the road.
+If you were involved in a car crash in California, contact the Orange County car accident lawyers at Bentley & More LLP.

 Penalties for Eating While Driving